diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 3/00 - Express Server Side Rendering Basics.md

-We can use arrays and array.map method to dynamically create lists in our components.
+We can use arrays to create lists inside of our Templates and components.

 ```js
 app.get("/list", (req, res, next) => {